Technology in the Classroom

 Before the semester starts, do a test run of any equipment you plan to use in your class.
 Try out the presentation or activity in the classroom or lecture hall where the class will meet, with the personal computer or other devices that will be used during the semester.

-Staff members with Educational Technology Services (ETS) can help you get started with classroom sound, projection, recording, or other technology.
-Here are ways you can learn about ETS support for classrooms, look up frequently asked questions, or request assistance:
+Staff members with Research, Teaching, and Learning (RTL) can help you get started with classroom sound, projection, recording, or other technology.
+Here are ways you can learn about RTL support for classrooms, look up frequently asked questions, or request assistance: